Prerogatives of the Divine Son

 Joy on the Heavenly Zion

 18 For you have not come to a mountain that can be touched, or to a consuming fire, or to blackness and gloom and tempest, 19 or to the blast of a trumpet, or to the sound10 of words such that those who heard it begged that no further word should be spoken to them.
-20 For they could not endure what was commanded: “If even a wild animal touches the mountain, it must be stoned.”11 21 Indeed, so terrifying was the sight that even Moses said, “I am filled with fear and trembling.”12
+20 For they could not endure what was commanded: “If even a wild animal touches the mountain, it must be stoned.”11 21 Indeed, so terrifying was the sight that even Moses said, “I am beside myself with fear, and trembling.”12

 22 But you have come to Mount Zion, and to the city of the living God: the heavenly Jerusalem.
 You have come to thousands upon thousands of angels in festal gathering, 23 and to the assembly of the firstborn whose names are recorded in heaven.
-You have come to God the judge of all, and to the spirits of righteous men made perfect.
-24 And you have come to Jesus, the Mediator of a new covenant, and to the sprinkled blood, which speaks a better word than the blood of Abel.
+You have come to God, the judge of all, and to the spirits of righteous men made perfect.
+24 And you have come to Jesus, the Mediator of a new covenant, and to the sprinkled blood, which speaks a better word than that of Abel.